-I was now toying with the idea of starting my own business, but I had no clue where to begin nor any idea what kind of company I would even start.
-While Brendan had already owned a successful consulting business for years, the idea of starting a business of my own was both eye-opening and extremely exciting for me.
-This, coupled with my newfound “van life” idea began swirling around in my head, as new thoughts and ideas formed.
-All I could think or talk about was living a nomadic, traveling lifestyle, and it dominated so much of my conversation that Brendan began to become annoyed with me over it.
-He was intrigued by the idea of fulltime travel as well, as we had talked about it many times before, but more as like a wandering, backpacking adventure.
-However, he wasn’t completely sold on the idea that we could make it work, and there was also the question of our pets….
+Since I was now toying with the idea of starting my own business, I threw around many potential ideas in a relatively short period of time.
+I knew what I wanted to do, but I had no clue where to begin nor any idea what kind of company I was even capable of starting.
+While Brendan had already operated a successful consulting business for years, the idea of starting a business of my own was both eye-opening and extremely exciting for me.
+All I could think or talk about was living a nomadic, traveling lifestyle, and it dominated so much of my conversation that Brendan began to become annoyed with the idea simply due to the rate that he was hearing about it.
+He was intrigued by the idea of full-time travel as well, as we had talked about it many times before.
+However, we had previously defined nomadic travel as a sort of wandering, backpacking adventure, most likely overseas.
+He wasn’t completely sold on the idea that we could make it work, and there was also the question of our pets….
 What would we do with them while we traveled?

 Ah, the pets.
 I haven’t mentioned them yet, but we have five to be exact.
-Three dogs and two cats: a one-year-old white German shepherd, a two-year old border collie mix, a three-year old “teddy bear” (Shih Tzu x Bichon Frise cross), and two three-year-old cats (one calico and one gray/white).
+Three dogs and two cats: a two-year-old white German shepherd, a three-year old border collie mix, a four-year old “teddy bear” (Shih Tzu x Bichon Frise cross), and two four-year-old cats (one calico and one gray/white).
 I will eventually write the story on how/why we ended up with so many pets, but the fact was, we had them all, and they were all members of the family.
-Neither of us believes in giving pets away once they are obtained, and this isn’t something we would have even been interested in doing.
+Neither of us believes in rehoming pets should they become inconvenient, and that idea never even crossed our minds.
 We also didn’t want to leave them behind for long periods of time, while we traveled and explored without them.
 Furthermore, who did we know who would want to babysit five animals anyway, and would they take as good care of them as I do?
 After all, I am basically the crazy pet lady, and they are like my five little furry kids.
-The idea of taking five pets on a road trip in a little van-house seemed a bit too intense, although I did consider it for awhile (did I mention I’m kinda crazy?).
+The idea of taking five pets on a road trip in a little van-house seemed a bit too intense, although I did consider it for awhile (did I mention I can be unrealistic at times?).
 However, Brendan was firmly against the van idea (rightfully so), deciding it wasn’t enough space for us and all the pets…So, we were back to the drawing board.

 At this point, it was around February/March 2016, and I was knee-deep in the middle of my last semester of college.
 Eighteen credits of senior-level classes while working fulltime had me really stressed, and I began to worry about what I was going to do after graduation.
 While never having completely decided on a job direction or career path (I went through so many majors and ideas), the one thing I was sure of was that I wanted to travel.
 Brendan suggested taking a three-to-four-week road trip following my graduation, and I fell in love with this idea.
 Initially, we thought about renting a camper-van (there’s that van idea again), but after seeing the price at most rental companies at $500+ per night (!!!), we began to look at a cross-country trip via train instead.

-Amtrak has this really great deal where you can take any eight train trips over the course of two weeks, which only costs about $350 per person, and we began to plan this trip to celebrate my finishing college.
+Amtrak has this really great deal where you can take any eight train trips over the course of two weeks, which only costs about $350 per person, and we began to plan this trip to celebrate my graduation.
 However, this idea was also tossed out when Brendan found out that he could only get ten consecutive days off of work.
-While ten days is certainly long enough for a vacation, it isn’t long enough to go clear across the US and back, especially in a train, which, with all the stops and the roundabout routes, tends to travel much slower than a car.
-We so badly wanted to see the West Coast, and I especially wanted to travel to California, as I was born there, but hadn’t been back since I was thirteen months old.
+While ten days is certainly long enough for a vacation, it isn’t long enough to clear clear across the US and back, especially in a train, which, with all the stops and the roundabout routes, tends to travel much slower than a car.
+We so badly wanted to see the West Coast, and I especially wanted to travel to California, as I was born there, but hadn’t returned since I was thirteen months old.
 After planning and cancelling this road trip twice, I suddenly had an epiphany.
-What if we put the idea of fulltime US travel back on the table, but this time in an RV that’s large enough to comfortably accommodate us all our pets?
+What if we put the idea of full-time US travel back on the table, but this time in an RV that’s large enough to comfortably accommodate us and all of our pets?

-With the fulltime travelling idea back in play, I began rigorously researching “fulltime RV travel.”
-This was when I came across Jason and Nikki Wynn, and their very informative brand “Gone with the Wynns.”
-I read many of their blog posts and watched many of their YouTube videos.
-I was completely amazed by their way of life and the fact that they were able to bring all the comforts of home with them everywhere they went.
-Since Brendan and I consider ourselves major “homebodies” (lovers of home), we especially loved the idea of being able to still have a house of sorts, even while fulltime travelling.
-I also admired the Wynns’ carefree spirits and that they had the freedom to, seemingly, wake up and do whatever they wanted to do with their day, be it hiking, visiting a national park, or exploring a new city.
-Brendan and I saw them as an inspiration on our road to fulltime RV travel, but we still weren’t sure exactly how we could make everything work financially.
+With the full-time travel idea back in play, I began to rigorously research “fulltime RV travel.”
+This is when I came across Jason and Nikki Wynn, and their very informative lifestyle brand “Gone with the Wynns.”
+I read many of their blog posts and watched many of their YouTube videos, completely amazed by their way of life and the fact that they were able to bring all the comforts of home along with them everywhere.
+Since Brendan and I consider ourselves major “homebodies” (lovers of home), we especially loved the idea of being able to occupy a house of sorts, even while travelling full-time.
+I also admired the Wynns’ carefree spirits and that they had gained the freedom to, seemingly, wake up and do whatever they wanted to do with their day, be it hiking, visiting a national park, or exploring a new city.
+Brendan and I saw them as an inspiration on our journey towards full-time RV travel, but we still weren’t sure exactly how we could make everything work financially.